vikitripathi/Rockmetric/README.md

 # Rockmetric

-run composer to install the dependencies
+- Run composer.json to install the dependencies

-run the aws_ses.php
+- Run the files in folder ses/ or cloudsearch/ to test AWS

 ##To Do
 1. In receiver.php , To maintain the stream resource  do something like this